Austria set to relax coronavirus lockdown measures | DW | 13.04.2020

 Austria will begin lifting its coronavirus restrictions on Tuesday.
 When Chancellor Sebastian Kurz announced the plan it caused a great deal of excitement — but this is the first step in a long process, experts say.

 Austria came to a standstill when it introduced lockdown measures on March 16.
-The country closed everything except supermarkets and medical facilities, including Thomas Kaschowitz's men's fashion store in the center of Vienna have been shut for four weeks, costing him some €50,000 ($54,724) in turnover.
+The country closed everything except supermarkets and medical facilities.
+Thomas Kaschowitz’s men’s fashion store in the center of Vienna has been firmly shut for four weeks, which has cost him some €50,000 ($54,724) in turnover.

 But last week Austria became the first European country to announce it would begin lifting its lockdown measures.
 Kaschowitz's store is one of the ‘non-essential' businesses that will be allowed to reopen after the Easter weekend.
 The move was hailed by the media as a sign that the continent was beginning to beat the coronavirus, but Kaschowitz remains skeptical about its effect.